-- 18.1 The GLA is regularly approached by TV production companies seeking permission to document its activities, particularly operations that involve forced entry and arrests. - 18.2 Requests are considered on a case by case basis, ensuring that any agreement to participate will not adversely affect the outcome of ongoing operations which may be filmed.
+- 18.1 The GLAA is regularly approached by TV production companies seeking permission to document its activities, particularly those around its enforcement activities (execution of warrants, arrests, etc). - 18.2 Requests are considered on a case by case basis, ensuring that any agreement to participate will not adversely affect the outcome of ongoing operations which may be filmed.
 Companies requesting access are researched to check on their suitability for collaboration and previous portfolios of programmes.
-They are also asked to provide background information, outlining what they intend their finished project to show, with specific reference to the aspects of the work of the GLA they will include. - 18.3 The GLA will carry out a 'risk assessment' that the potential exposure to reputational damage respective projects might cause, weighed against the protection of vulnerable workers, public information, positive messaging and wider public understanding of what the GLA does and why.
+They are also asked to provide background information, outlining what they intend their finished project to show, with specific reference to the aspects of the work of the GLAA they will include.

-- 18.4 Other factors considered include: the amount of staff time and resources required to facilitate the requirements of the production teams and whether partner agencies have also agreed to participate in a specific project.
+- 18.3 The GLAA will carry out a 'risk assessment' that the potential exposure to reputational damage respective projects might cause, weighed against the protection of vulnerable workers, public information, positive messaging and wider public understanding of what the GLAA does and why. - 18.4 Other factors considered include: the amount of staff time and resources required to facilitate the requirements of the production teams and whether partner agencies have also agreed to participate in a specific project.
 This will be continuously assessed to ensure that the duty of care to workers always takes primacy. - 18.5 All partner agencies involved in any activity to be filmed must be contacted and be in agreement with any request for filming to enable it to take place.
-Requests from production teams that already have partner agencies' support to assist will be viewed more favourably, but each one will be considered on its merits and how it meets the overarching aim of the GLA. - 18.6 In considering all requests, the welfare and safety of the workers is paramount.
-No projects or filming will be agreed or permitted by the GLA if vulnerable and exploited people are placed in a position of risk. - 18.7 See also paragraphs 4.10 -4.12 regarding visits to premises accompanied by media representatives.
+Requests from production teams that already have partner agencies' support to assist will be viewed more favourably, but each one will be considered on its merits and how it meets the overarching aim of the GLAA. - 18.6 In considering all requests, the welfare and safety of the workers is paramount.
+No projects or filming will be agreed or permitted by the GLAA if vulnerable and exploited people are placed in a position of risk. - 18.7 Journalists accompanying the GLAA on its day to day activity and whether as part of background information gathering or for live/pre-recorded broadcast/publication, will be asked to sign a media indemnity agreement.18.8 See also paragraphs 4.10 4.12 regarding visits to premises accompanied by media representatives.